YsrMh/cf-tutorial/README.md

 ## 4. Connect a Database

 PCF enables administrators to provide a variety of services on the platform that can easily be consumed by applications.

 List the available ElephantSQL plans:

 `cf marketplace -s elephantsql`

 Create a service instance with the free plan:

 `cf create-service elephantsql turtle cf-demo-db`

 Bind the newly created service to the app:

 `cf bind-service cf-demo cf-demo-db`

-Once a service is bound to an app, environment variables are stored that allow the app to connect to the service after a push, restage, or restart command.
+Once a service is bound to an app, environment variables are stored that allow the app to connect to the service after a `push`, `restage`, or `restart` command.

 Restage the app:

 `cf restage cf-demo`

 Verify the new service is bound to the app:

 `cf services`

 ## 5. Scale the App